 Given the ongoing global economic issues, and the significant pressure on inflationary costs, the prudent assumptions made in the MTFP are now even more appropriate.
-The Constabulary is now about to commence the process of the new round of strategic financial planning, and will consult with the PCC throughout this process.
+The Constabulary has now commenced the process of the new round of strategic financial planning, and will consult with the PCC throughout this process.
 There are no going concern issues as a result, as funding to police forces will continue, but there may be risks to the levels of service currently offered.

-The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2022/23 to 2025/26 and these can be found at the following address:
+The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2023/24 to 2026/27 and these can be found at the link below:

-Police Budget Consultation Report to the Police and Crime Panel
+Police budget consultation Report to the Police and Crime Panel

-The financial, economic and operational uncertainties and challenges will require the PCC and Constabulary to keep financial planning assumptions under constant review, to ensure that the financial position remains stable into the long-term and that increased efficiency is kept at the heart of these developments.
+The financial, economic and operational uncertainties and challenges will require the PCC and Constabulary to keep financial planning assumptions under constant review, to ensure that the financial position remains stable into the long- term and that increased efficiency is kept at the heart of these developments.
+The PCC and Constabulary are well equipped to meet these challenges as reflected in the Outstanding rating for Good Use of Resources by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).